Geographic distribution

 Diagnosis

-• For the detection of the agent (confirmation of clinical cases and individual animal freedom from infection prior to movement): Real-time RT-PCR, RT-PCR and isolation in cell culture.
+- For the detection of the agent: Real-time RT-PCR, RT-PCR and isolation in cell culture.

-• For detection of immune response: C-ELISA (serogroup specific), virus neutralization (serotype specific), AGID and CFT.
+- For the detection of immune response: C-ELISA (serogroup specific), virus neutralization (serotype specific), agar gel immunodiffusion (AGID) and Complement fixation test (CFT).

 EFSA conducts regular systematic literature reviews covering peer-reviewed literature in English since 1970, covering diagnostic tests approved for use in the European Union (EU).